 As Accenture CTO Paul Daugherty told the World Economic Forum: “Rather than undermining people, we believe that AI will reinforce their role in driving business growth.”

-Bertil Peterson, Digital Marketing Stream
+By Bertil Peterson, for Digital Marketing Stream